AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/l1-feedback-form.md

 4. Select **[!UICONTROL Translate]** next to each question to add your translation.

    ![](assets/translate.png)
-   _Feedback form screen displaying the Translate option translate the questions to the respective languages_
+   _Feedback form screen displaying the Translate option to translate the questions into the respective languages_

    >[!NOTE]
    >